Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/plaid.md

 **OAuth - Custom**

- You can create your authorization profile to obtain an access token and use it to complete integration without using Kore.ai for authorization.
+You can create your authorization profile to obtain an access token and use it to complete the integration without using Kore.ai for authorization.
+However, you need to set up the Plaid Quickstart App on your local machine and host it with a publicly accessible URL.(You can use ngrok for local testing).
+Follow the instructions below for more details.

 1. Select Custom.